Reproducibility with Make

 Because Makefiles are text files they are easy to share and keep in version control.

-Using Make doesn’t exclude using other tools such as Travis and Docker.
+Using Make doesn’t exclude using other tools such as Docker.

 With a clever Makefile, you can share a complete analysis (code, data, and computational workflows) and let collaborators or the readers of your paper recompute your results.
 By using tools such as LaTeX, you can even generate a complete manuscript that includes freshly computed figures and results!
 This can increase the trust in the research output that you generate, it can make your research more accessible, and it can make collaborating easier.
 This chapter can show you how to get started.